jennyballif/jennyballif.github.io/_posts/2016-11-29-science-mom-s-guide-to-water-part-1.md

 ![Cartoon depiction of water's properties of being the "universal solvent" and having a high specific heat.]({{site.baseurl}}/images/SMG1d.png)

-{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG1d.png" description="water picture alt text" maxwidth="500px" %}
+{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG1/SMG1dJennyBallif.png" description="Cartoon depiction of water being universal solvent and having a high specific heat." maxwidth="500px" %}

 ![Cartoon depiction of water's properties of capillary action and the solid being less dense than the liquid.]({{site.baseurl}}/images/SMG1e.png)

-{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG1e.png" description="water picture alt text" maxwidth="500px" %}
+{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG1/SMG1eJennyBallif.png" description="Cartoon depiction of water having capillary action and ice being less dense than liquid water." maxwidth="500px" %}

 Not only are these attributes of water essential for life on earth—they’re the key to a lot of fun investigations and science experiments.
 So join me for SCIENCE MOM’S GUIDE TO WATER, where we learn about the incredible chemistry of water through hands-on activities.